-- A concussion is a traumatic brain injury that results in a temporary disruption of normal brain function. - Most concussions do NOT result in loss of consciousness (being knocked out). - Adolescent athletes are particularly vulnerable to the effects of concussion. - Even a "ding" or "bell ringer" can result in a minor concussion and cause changes in short- and long-term brain function. - Neither officials, nor coaches, are expected to "diagnose" a concussion, as that is the job of an appropriate health-care professional. - Officials, coaches and administrators do need to make efforts to ensure that concussed athletes do not continue to participate. - Schools need to identify appropriate health-care professionals to determine if an athlete has been concussed or not. - Officials, any player who exhibits signs, symptoms, or behaviors consistent with a concussion (such as loss of consciousness, headache, dizziness, confusion, or balance problems) shall be immediately removed from the game and shall not return to play until cleared by an appropriate health care professional (pre-approved by each individual school).
+- A concussion is a traumatic brain injury that results in a temporary disruption of normal brain function. - Most concussions do NOT result in loss of consciousness (being knocked out). - Adolescent student athletes are particularly vulnerable to the effects of concussion. - Even a "ding" or "bell ringer" can result in a minor concussion and cause changes in short- and long-term brain function. - Neither officials, nor coaches, are expected to "diagnose" a concussion, as that is the job of a licensed health-care provider. - Officials, coaches and administrators do need to make efforts to ensure that student athletes with signs, symptoms or behaviors consistent with a concussion do not continue to participate. - Officials, any player who exhibits signs, symptoms, or behaviors consistent with a concussion (such as loss of consciousness, headache, dizziness, confusion, or balance problems) shall be immediately removed from the game and shall not return to play until cleared by a licensed health care provider (per lowa Code 380.13C).